-- \ male teams and neglect of women (again and again and again and again and again and...).
-What are the proportions of women and men among us here? - \ rushing, lecturing and interrupting instead of listening, watching and learning.
-Forgive me, but it needs repeating.
-This can be a personal problem which we do not recognise in ourselves.
-(It is a problem for me, as you will discover).
-It is best treated as a joke, and pointed out to each other when we err.
-Which we all do. - \ senior people (and also younger ones) reluctant to spend time in the field let alone camp or nighthalt in a village - \ consultants who claim but lack expertise, and do not understand the need for fundamental changes in behaviour and attitudes - \ large-scale implementation of "PRA" in a blueprint mode, demanded by donors and Governments, routinised, top-down, with no changes in behaviour and attitudes.
+- people reluctant to spend time in the field or to nighthalt in villages - consultants who claim expertise but do not give primacy to behaviour and attitudes - large-scale implementation of "PRA" in a blueprint mode, demanded by donors and Governments, routinised, top-down, with no changes in behaviour and attitudes.
 Instructions to all in an organisation that they will immediately "use PRA".
 Rapid unselfcritical adoption leading to poor outcomes, and discrediting PRA.

-(See also "Participatory Methods and Approaches: sharing our concerns and looking to the future" in PLA Notes 22; and "Sharing Our Experience: An appeal to governments and donors" (July 1996))
+(See also "Participatory Methods and Approaches: sharing our concerns and looking to the future" in PLA Notes 22; the Bangalore Statement - "Sharing Our Experience: An appeal to governments and donors" (July 1996); and the Calcutta Statement "Going to Scale with PRA: Reflections and Recommendations" (May 1997).
+The best source on behaviour and attitudes is: Somesh Kumar ed.
+ABC (Attitude and Behaviour Change of PRA), available on request from PRA, IDS Sussex or from PRAXIS, 12 Patliputra Colony, Patna 800 013, Bihar, India)